ipfs/ipfs-docs/docs/concepts/public-utilities.md

 ## Other Public Gateways

-Additionally, there's a community-maintained [tool for finding and testing public gateways](https://ipfs.github.io/public-gateway-checker/) such as the one operated by Cloudflare: `https://cf-ipfs.com`.
+Additionally, there's a community-maintained [tool for finding and testing public gateways](https://ipfs.github.io/public-gateway-checker/).

 ## Delegated Routing

 While IPFS Gateways are immensely helpful in doing all the heavy lifting of finding providers for CIDs and retrieving them, they can be a choke point for retrieval and a point of centralization.

-[_Delegated Routing_](./nodes.md#delegated-routing) endpoints are a key step towards eliminating the emergent centralization of public gateways thereby increasing the health of the network.
+[_Delegated Routing_](./glossary.md#delegated-routing) endpoints are a key step towards eliminating the emergent centralization of public gateways thereby increasing the health of the network.

 Browsers and low-powered devices can make a single HTTP call to a _Delegated Routing_ endpoint with the CID they are looking to retrieve.
 The endpoint returns the [multiaddresses](./glossary.md#multiaddr) of the providers for the CID, from which the browser can download directly.